karostudio/KSCommons-Swift/README.md

 ```ruby
 pod 'KSCommons-Swift'
 ```
-## Usage

-this library is a set of Swift Extensions that can help you  with your development

 ## UIView Extensions
 options that will empower your story builder

-- UIButton imagePadding
+- UIButton `imagePadding`
-- UITextField placeHolderColor
+- UITextField `placeHolderColor`
 - UIView full shadow - border corner radius setup
 - UIView differnet corner radius for each border `view.roundCorners()`
-- UIButton image tint color using tintOverlay property
+- UIButton image tint color using `tintOverlay` property
 - UIButton click closure using `button.addTargetClosure`

+## Common Extensions

+- String `strikeThrough` which draws a line over text and returns a `NSAttributedString`
+- String `toPersianNumber()` which replaces numbers to persian value
+- String `width` and `height` which returns calculated size of text according to its font
+- Date `relativeTime` which returns relative time from now like `2 minutes ago`

 ## Author